Otta, Norway: Transportation

 Otta sits roughly halfway between the major cities of Oslo and Trondheim along the European route E6 highway.
-The Norwegian National Road starts at Otta and it heads west through the Ottadalen valley and over the mountains to Stryn, along the Nordfjord, finally terminating in the town of Måløy on the west coast of Norway.
+The Norwegian National Road starts at Otta and it heads west through the Ottadalen valley and over the mountains to Stryn Municipality, along the Nordfjord, finally terminating in the town of Måløy on the west coast of Norway.
 Otta is also an important link on the Dovrebanen railway line, since Otta Station is the only station in the valley where every single passing passenger train stops.

 History

 The location of Otta was historically just a farm area that was known as Aamot (or Åmot) which means "rivers against" signifying that this place was the meeting place of two rivers.
 From the 1600s to the 1800s, there were copper mines and iron ore mines located about 4-5 km north of the present town.
 The historic Sel Church was built in this location due to its proximity to the mining area.

 In 1612, this area was the site of the Battle of Kringen.
 There is a statue in Otta depicting Prillarguri, a semi-legendary figure who, according to oral tradition, was a woman from Sel who played a key role in the battle.

 In 1896 Otta Station was built at the present site of the town about 4-5 km south of the mining sites.
 This railway station became the northern terminus of the railroad for a decade.
 The place became known as Otta (named after the railway station, which was named after the river).
 Over time, a small village grew up around the railway station.
 In 1912, the railroad was completed from Otta to Dombås in 1912, and then ultimately being completed all the way to Trondheim in 1922.

 On 28 April 1940, Otta saw extensive fighting between German and British forces during the last parts of the German advance up the Gudbrandsdalen valley, as part of the German conquest of Norway.
 Company C and D of the British Green Howards fought elements of the German 196th infantry division under Richard Pellengahr supported by artillery and tanks.
 Equipped with 25 mm Hotchkiss anti-tank guns and Boys anti-tank rifles, the British managed to disable three German tanks, including killing two crew members of a Panzerkampfwagen Ib with an anti-tank rifle, but by late evening, the British had to retreat due to fierce artillery fire from German 10.5 cm leFH 18 guns.
 The last British forces fought off the Germans in the dark with Bren light machine guns and hand grenades, while they retreated further north towards Dombås.

 In the year 2000, the municipal council granted the village of Otta town status which is mostly symbolic as there are no longer any special privileges under the law with such as designation any more in Norway.